Dujon Sterling

 Dujon Henriques Sterling (born 24 October 1999) is an English professional footballer who plays as a right-back for club Rangers.

-He started his career at Chelsea and had loan spells with Coventry City, Wigan Athletic, Blackpool and Stoke City.
+He is a product of the Chelsea Academy and started his professional career with Chelsea in 2017.
+During his time with the club, he had been loaned out to Coventry City, Wigan Athletic, Blackpool and Stoke City.

 Club career

 Chelsea

 Sterling joined Chelsea in 2007 at under-8 level and made his under-19 debut in a UEFA Youth League fixture against Sporting CP in December 2014.
-Although, recently Sterling has been deployed as a wing-back, he has also been played as a winger or centre-forward and impressed during Chelsea's 2015–16 FA Youth Cup campaign, netting in both the semi-final and final.
+Although, recently Sterling had been deployed as a wing-back, he has also been played as a winger or centre-forward and impressed during Chelsea's 2015–16 FA Youth Cup campaign, netting in both the semi-final and final.
 Following an impressive campaign, Sterling was promoted to the U23 squad for the 2016–17 season as a 16-year-old and became a key figure, featuring twenty-four times and scoring four goals.
 In October 2016, Sterling signed his first professional contract upon his 17th birthday.

 On 20 September 2017, Sterling made his Chelsea debut during their EFL Cup third round tie against Nottingham Forest, replacing Davide Zappacosta for the final 14 minutes of the 5–1 victory at Stamford Bridge.